-The term sugar ant collectively refers to a variety of species that live throughout our Mid-Atlantic service area.
-People frequently refer to the odorous house ant, the pavement ant, and the pharaoh ant as sugar ants because all three species routinely go after sweet foods in addition to those high in greases and fats.
+The term sugar ant collectively refers to a variety of species.
+People frequently refer to the following ants as sugar ants because all species routinely go after sweet foods, in addition to those high in greases and fats.

 Tiny yellowish ants that many people call “sugar ants” are often pharaoh ants.
 If you look at one of the workers through a magnifying glass, their abdomen is usually darker than the head and mid-section.
 Pharaoh ants need a lot of moisture, so they often go to kitchens and bathrooms.
 Outdoors they live under mulch or piles of dead leaves.
 Inside, pharaoh ants nest in narrow cracks and crevices.
 They have been found inside electric boxes, curtain rods, and even between folded sheets in a closet.

 They are probably the ants that scientists call Monomorium minimum.
 Because of their color and size, their common name is little black ants.
 Outdoors colonies nest under landscape timbers and woodpiles.
 The workers march in line along established trails when they look for food.
 When they come indoors, they nest behind baseboards and under cabinets.
 The lines of workers can very often lead to the nest.

 The thief ants are also tiny yellowish ants that many people refer to as “sugar ants”.
 Outdoors they often live in trees.
 The workers care for aphids, which produce honeydew.
 Thief ants often move inside in the heat of summer.
 They nest behind baseboards or under cabinets.
 The workers wander about until they find food.
 They form lines to carry the food back to the nest.